 Consider Shooting the Product In Context

-Shots of people wearing the sneakers or clothing for sale, close up shots of the jewellery on someone’s neck or wrist give a lifestyle feel to an image.
+Shots of people wearing sneakers or clothing for sale, close up shots of the jewellery on someone’s neck or wrist give a lifestyle feel to an image.
 These help consumers visualize how they can use them.

 They shouldn’t replace the main shots of your product.
 But they are a great addition that works particularly well on social media or blogs, or other media that engages people and raises brand awareness.

-Product images shot in context can show how the product fits or can be used, can boost the image of your brand.
+E-commerce images shot in context can show how the product fits or can be used, can boost the image of your brand.

 Best Apps and Post-Processing Software to Edit Your Photos